fullstack-storyteller/Notes/azure/3-azure-vm-service.md

 - We can shutdown a VM from the azure portal and the from inside the VM itself, only difference is, if you shut the VM down from the portal, there may be chances that upon shutdown the VM will move to a different physical host or gets deallocated from the underlying physical host/server (it may restart from same physical host or a different host - it's not in our control), thus we have see that the **public IP of the VM is changed once it is started again**.
 The IP will change when shutdown happens from the insdie the VM.
 - If you have a web application that needs to have an IP that does not change consider using a `static IP`.
 For seeting the public IP as static, just go to the `Public IP address` resource and change it from `dynamic` to `static`.
 It may reboot your VM.
 - If you want to store application data on a separate volume apart from the OS level disk, consider attaching data disks. in case of a shutdown of VM you will loose the data on the temporary drive, i.e. the D Drive of the VM. so please make sure to attach you own Disk drive(s).

+### Linux VMs: steps to start a webserver in Linux VM

+- Connect to Linux VM through SSH (open putty, give the Linux VM's public ip and connecting using SSH.)
+- provide your username and password, which you setup while creation.
+- Once SSH is connected properly, run `sudo apt-get update` in Command Line Interface.
+- to install nginx, you can now use this command in SSH console to install nginx: `sudo apt-get install nginx`
+- remember, we need to /add the incoming traffic on Port 80 for nignx to be accessed from the internet
+- Finally spin up the Linux Vm and search the VM's Public IP in the browser to see the nginx startup page.